 Please read the tips below!

 What is Phishing attack?

-Phishing attack is the social engineering technique; it uses email or other types of voice or messaging applications to deliver a message with a ploy to convince the victim to perform some actions.
-Cyber attacker may send an email that appears to come from a legitimate organization.
+Phishing attack is the social engineering technique; it uses email or other types of voice or messaging applications to carry out a message with a ploy to convince the victim to perform some actions.
+Cyber attacker may send an email that appears to come from a legitimate organisation.

 Possible actions associated with phishing include-

 - Clicking a link or opening attachment to install malicious software i.e. computer virus, malware.

 - Fill-in an electronic form to divulge sensitive information i.e. username and password, credit/debit card number, passport numbers etc. where their credentials are harvested.

 - Check carefully email address of sender.
 If you cannot see the address, try to move your cursor over the name of sender to reveal it.
 Cyber attacker use two tricks : –